Cauchy Slice Holography: A New AdS/CFT Dictionary: Discussion

 \subsection{Holographic Cosmology}

 In this paper we have mostly restricted our attention to Cauchy slices that go to an asymptotically AdS boundary (or in some cases, a very slightly $T^2$-regulated timelike boundary).
-However, it might be possible to extend the Cauchy slice holography formalism to other types of spacetimes, e.g. cosmological spacetimes.
-We plan a follow-up paper applying this philosophy to the case of asymptotically dS cosmologies.
+However, it is possible to extend the Cauchy slice holography formalism to other types of spacetimes, e.g. cosmological spacetimes.
+In \cite{Araujo-Regado:2022jpj} this philosophy was applied to the case of closed slices in asymptotically dS cosmologies.
 (A very brief discussion of the dS/CFT case was mentioned in section \ref{example}.)

 If this idea makes sense in cosmological settings, the field theory partition function $Z$ would have to represent the amplitude to arise from some specific initial condition!
 This means we would obtain a unification of the dynamical laws, with the initial conditions of the universe!